-These signature gay events are just the biggest and best, however no matter when you visit there is sure to be something on (which is why we really recommend locking your Boston hotel down in advance…).
+These signature gay events are just the biggest and best; however, no matter when you visit, there is sure to be something on (which is why we really recommend locking your Boston hotel down in advance…).
 We also highly recommend checking out the Queer Agenda list for one-off events throughout the year.

-The show starts on Tremont Street in Boston and ends in front of City Hall – and it goes without saying is an event worth planning a trip to Gay Boston around.
-Filled with glitter, colour, pride and queer spirit – this is Boston at its most wonderfully gayest – but throughout June (Pride Month) there are plenty of other events, both family friendly and – er – otherwise, worth checking out.
+The show starts on Tremont Street in Boston and ends in front of City Hall – and it goes without saying it is an event worth planning a trip to Gay Boston around.
+Filled with glitter, color, Pride, and queer spirit – this is Boston at its most wonderfully gayest – but throughout June (Pride Month), there are plenty of other events, both family-friendly and – er – otherwise, worth checking out.

-- Rhode Island Pride Festival – Providence’s Pride celebration (just over an hour away), which includes an exceptional and stunningly unique Illuminated Night Parade, that draws people from across Rhode Island and beyond.
+Providence’s Pride celebration (just over an hour away), includes an exceptional and stunningly unique Illuminated Night Parade that draws people from across Rhode Island and beyond.
 This is New England’s only illuminated night Pride parade, so instead of celebrating your Pride in the hot sun during the day, you can let your true colors shine bright in the night with a glittery spectacle of floats, performing artists, marching groups, supportive businesses, and energetic spectators.

-Gay-friendly and Gay Hotels in Boston
+Gay-Friendly and Gay Hotels in Boston

 After all, being gay-friendly is about providing a non-judgmental and respectful environment in which all people are treated equally.
 In saying that, elegant design, helpful staff, and excellent value for money never hurt anyone.

-Its proximity to all of the main attractions in Boston, and walkability to the many cute surrounding neighborhoods completes the appeal.
+Its proximity to all of the main attractions in Boston, and walkability to the many cute surrounding neighborhoods complete the appeal.
 Other gay-popular areas include the Savin Hill and Melville Park areas of Dorchester, and Jamaica Plain – though, in terms of accommodation, it is better to stay in the city.

 Gay-Popular Hotels in Boston